Fritz Bartenstein or Carl Bergner Multi-Face Dolls German

 871, 1913, 1914

 Carl Bergner of Sonneberg, Thüringia, Germany is best known for his bisque multi-face dolls first patented in 1904 to 1905.
-The dolls have two or three faces, each with a different expression of crying, laughing, sleeping with black or white faces or both faces, that can be rotated from the top of the head.
+The dolls have two or three faces with each face having a different expression of crying, laughing, sleeping, with all black or white or both faces, that you rotate from the top of the head to show each face.

-The bisque head dolls have a cloth body with composition limbs or a all composition jointed body.
-Bergner also made high quality single face bisque head dolls, some Carl Bergner bisque doll heads were made by Simon & Halbig.
+The bisque head dolls have a cloth body with composition limbs or an all composition jointed body.
+Bergner also made high quality single face bisque head dolls.
+Some Carl Bergner bisque doll heads were made by Simon & Halbig.
 In 1908 the company name was changed to Carl Bergner Nachf.